The Dr. Abigail Ross Foundation for Applied Conservation (TDARFAC)

 Our current focus is in supporting the local communities living near Ihofa forest in Andasibe.
 We implement socio-economic development activities to improve their livelihoods.
 We are in need of funding to support the building of an elementary school in the area.
 We currently teach children local to our field sites (who often have no opportunity to attend school, with the closest being 8 hours walk away) skills such as writing and counting.
 We also deliver skills training to empower Malagasy scientists to build a career.

-The main objective of Man and the Environment’s Net Positive Impact program is to ensure long-term forest and lemur conservation — and biodiversity conservation in general — through the involvement of local communities in management programs and economic activities in favor of the environment.
+The main objective of Man and the Environment’s Net Positive Impact program is to ensure long-term forest and lemur conservation, as well as overall biodiversity conservation, through the involvement of local communities.
+This includes management programs and economic activities in support of the environment.

-Net Positive Impact is a program of the Non-Governmental Organization Man and the Environment, a French organization that works in East and Northwest Madagascar.
+Net Positive Impact is a program of the Non-Governmental Organization Man and the Environment.
+We are a French organization working in East and Northwest Madagascar.

 Varecia Variegata from the Vohimana forest.